kudobuilder/kudo/keps/0035-json-schema-export.md

 ## Summary

-Extend the existing `params.yaml` with metadata and support for an export of a simple JSON-schema.
+Extend the existing `params.yaml` with metadata and new types and add an export as JSON-schema.

 ## Motivation